Scuba Gear

 Thus my goal of being able to easily and quickly switch

-has been achieved.
+was achieved.
 The best of both worlds.

 When Peter Fear and I started to put everything together